 This CTP conforms to the most recent guidelines2 for CTPs issued by MTC (2014).
-These guidelines are heavily influenced by passage of Senate Bill 375 (SB375)3, known as the Sustainable Communities and Climate Protection Act of 2008, as well as the Moving Ahead for Progress in the 21st Century Act (MAP-21).4 As such, this update includes components to address climate change, integrate transportation with land use policies and development (see Chapter 4), and advance Complete Streets policies (see Chapter 8).
+These guidelines are heavily influenced by passage of Senate Bill 375 (SB375) 3, known as the Sustainable Communities and Climate Protection Act of 2008, as well as the Moving Ahead for Progress in the 21st Century Act (MAP-21).4 As such, this update includes components to address climate change, integrate transportation with land use policies and development (see Chapter 4), and advance Complete Streets policies (see Chapter 8).

-SB 375 requires all regions in California to reduce greenhouse gas emissions through improving coordination of land use and transportation planning, and to integrate a land use plan, called a Sustainable Communities Strategy (SCS), into the Regional Transportation Plan (RTP), Plan Bay Area.
-Sa directed in the law, the CTP has been closely coordinated with development of the regional Plan Bay Area update.
-It is through the CTP that jurisdictions throughout Alameda County have a voice in the regional planning process; the CTP ensures that the needs of all the diverse users of the county's transportation system are accurately and strongly reflected in regional planning.
-More information on Plan Bay Area, state mandates, and how land use is taken into consideration in the CTP can be found in Chapter 4.
+SB 375 requires all regions in California to reduce greenhouse gas emissions through improving coordination of land use and transportation planning, and to integrate a land use plan, called a Sustainable Communities Strategy (SCS), into the Regional Transportation Plan (RTP), Plan Bay Area.5 As directed in the law, the CTP has been closely coordinated with development of the regional Plan Bay Area update.
+It is through the CTP that jurisdictions throughout Alameda County have a voice in the regional planning process; the CTP ensures that the needs of all the diverse users of the county's transportation system are accurately and strongly reflected in regional http://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=GOV§ionNum= 66531.